IlimaVIP/drum/README.md

 User Story #7: When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

-## I added also other user-stories:
+## I also added my own user-stories:

 User Story #8: When I press on record, I can record sounds.